We follow the Montessori pedagogy in the context of the National New Zealand curriculum.

 The school reserves the right to limit the number of children with diagnosed special needs to ensure we can meet their requirements as well as the needs of our existing children.
 The school will maintain a workable Montessori class in the interests of all children attending.

-We will not accept a child who has little or no Montessori experience.
+Unfortunately, we are unable to accept a child who has little or no Montessori experience.
 Montessori pre-school prepares the children for the primary class in many ways.
 For example, children learn to respect the equipment and become used to working independently and purposefully.
 Montessori pre-school also helps children learn to manage themselves and their environment.
 Primary builds on these skills but it cannot teach them.
 This is why it is hard to accept a Montessori novice into a primary class.

 Further eligibility and enrolment information is provided in a separate Enrolment Pack.